 The resources from the Green Bond will guarantee projects’ technical capacity and will be used to finance large scale actions related to sustainable transport, energy efficiency and comprehensive water management initiatives.

 The success of the first Mexico City Green Bond was bigger than anticipated, and the demand for investment was more than twice the calculated rate.
 The TIIE+ rate was of 0.42 contrasting the expected 1%.
 Due to these positive results, Mexico City is preparing to launch a second Green Bond package in August this year.

 We hope that Mexico City’s experience will set a path for other Latin American cities to replicate the initiative, boost learning and intersectorial exchanges and promote the implementation of large scale sustainable projects, as well as their monitoring and reporting.

-C40 invites you to join us on Wednesday 24 May 2017 for a webinar on Mexico City’s experiences issuing Latin America’s first city Green Bond.
-Hear directly from the city’s Secretary of Finance, Edgar Amador, Secretary of Environment, Tanya Müller, and the bond’s underwriter, HSBC's Yumar Muñoz, on the lessons they learned issuing the city's first Green Bond.
-RSVP to FSCI@c40.org to participate.
+Watch below to hear directly from the city’s Secretary of Finance, Edgar Amador, Secretary of Environment, Tanya Müller, and the bond’s underwriter, HSBC's Yumar Muñoz, on the lessons they learned issuing the city's first Green Bond (webinar recorded on Wednesday 24 May 2017.